CSH-Integration/learning-library/workshops/oic-ftpadapter-filetransfer/LabGuide200.md

 # Create Connection
 Connections allow Integration Cloud to interact with an application instance.
 A connection is required for every application instance that participates in an integration.
 In this lab, you will create one connection - for an FTP folder using the FTP adapter.

-  - connectivity by specifying the FTP server URL
-  - Configure the security by selecting the Security Policy and credentials

 ## Create the FTP Connection

 ### **STEP 1**: Configure the connection properties